-Leaked photos of possible HTC M7 surface, new Home button placement includedAlex Wagner - Deputy Managing Editor, News Desk
+Leaked photos of possible HTC M7 surface, new Home button placement includedAlex Wagner - Editorial Director of News and Content

 HTC's upcoming M7 smartphone has been the focus of a lot of rumors and speculation lately, and there have even been a couple of renders that've surfaced claiming to offer early peeks at the phone.
 Now some photos showing an HTC-branded handset in the wild have been posted by Android Police, and according to the site, this could very well be the M7 in the flesh plastic.
 The front of the handset features an HTC logo and front-facing camera up top, and on the bottom is a set of three capacitive navigation buttons.
 Just as Pocketnow's source claimed earlier today, the device's Home button made its way over to the right side of the phone.